BackEndByAlex/salaryscope-api/docs/docs/getting-started/route-map.md

 ## 4. Each Layer Explained

-### Layer 1 -- The Server (`src/server.js`)
+### Layer 1 - The Server (`src/server.js`)

 The entry point.
 Starts Express, mounts Apollo, and applies all middleware in order: security headers, CORS, body parser, rate limiters, batch blocker.

-**Analogy:** The building's entrance -- opens the doors, checks everything is ready, and directs visitors to the right floor.
+**Analogy:** The building's entrance.
+Opens the doors, checks everything is ready, and directs visitors to the right floor.

 ---

-### Layer 2 -- Authentication Middleware (`src/auth/jwtMiddleware.js`)
+### Layer 2 - Authentication Middleware (`src/auth/jwtMiddleware.js`)

 Runs on every request.
 Reads the `Authorization` header, verifies the token, and sets `context.user`.
-Never blocks a request -- that decision happens in the resolver.
+Never blocks a request.
+That decision happens in the resolver.

 **Analogy:** The doorman who checks IDs.
-Valid ID -- your name goes on the visitor list.
-No ID -- "anonymous" goes on the list.
-They don't turn you away; that happens upstairs.
+Valid ID, your name goes on the visitor list.
+No ID, "anonymous" goes on the list.
+They don't turn you away, that happens upstairs.

 > See [Authentication](../auth/authentication.md)

 ---

-### Layer 3 -- The GraphQL Schema (`src/graphql/schema/`)
+### Layer 3 - The GraphQL Schema (`src/graphql/schema/`)

 Defines every type, query, and mutation the API supports.
-Apollo enforces it -- requests for anything not in the schema are rejected before any code runs.
+Apollo enforces it, requests for anything not in the schema are rejected before any code runs.

 **Analogy:** The menu.
 It tells clients exactly what they can order and in what format.